-Nor do you point to the one of the clearest threats to rights—particularly to women and religious and sexual minorities—the threat to introduce so-called “shari’a law.”
+Nor do you point to one of the clearest threats to rights—particularly to women and religious and sexual minorities—the threat to introduce so-called “sharia law.”
 It is simply not good enough to say we do not know what kind of Islamic law, if any, will result, when it is already clear that freedom of expression and freedom of religion—not to mention the choice not to veil—are under threat.
-And while it is true that the Muslim Brotherhood has not been in power for very long, we can get some idea of what to expect by looking at their track record.
-In the UK, where they were in exile for decades, unfettered by political persecution, the exigencies of government, or the demands of popular pressure, the Muslim Brotherhood systematically promoted gender apartheid and parallel legal systems enshrining the most regressive version of “shari’a law”.
-Yusef al-Qaradawi, a leading scholar associated with them, publicly maintains that homosexuality should be punished by death.
-They supported deniers of the Holocaust and the Bangladesh genocide of 1971, and shared platforms with salafi-jihadis, spreading their calls for militant jihad.
-But, rather than examine the record of Muslim fundamentalists in the West, you keep demanding that Western governments “engage.”
+And while it is true that the Muslim Brotherhood has not been in power for very long, we can get some idea of what to expect by looking at its track record.
+In the UK, where it was in exile for decades, unfettered by political persecution, the exigencies of government, or the demands of popular pressure, the Muslim Brotherhood systematically promoted gender apartheid and parallel legal systems enshrining the most regressive version of “sharia law.”
+Yusef al-Qaradawi, a leading scholar associated with it, publicly maintains that homosexuality should be punished by death.
+It supported deniers of the holocaust and the Bangladesh genocide of 1971, and shared platforms with salafi-jihadis, spreading their calls for militant jihad.
+But rather than examine the record of Muslim fundamentalists in the West, you keep demanding that Western governments “engage.”

 Throughout your essay, you focus only on the traditional political aspects of the human rights agenda.
 You say, for instance, that “the Arab upheavals were inspired by a vision of freedom, a desire for a voice in one’s destiny, and a quest for governments that are accountable to the public rather than captured by a ruling elite.”
 While this is true as far as it goes, it completely leaves out the role that economic and social demands played in the uprisings.
 You seem able to hear only the voices of the right wing—the Islamist politicians—and not the voices of the people who initiated and sustained these revolutions: the unemployed and the poor of Tunisia, seeking ways to survive; the thousands of Egyptian women who mobilized against the security forces who tore off their clothes and subjected them to the sexual assaults known as “virginity tests.”
 These assaults are a form of state torture, usually a central issue to human rights organizations, yet you overlook them because they happen to women.